What is OpenWebRX?

 # ==== Web GUI configuration ====

-Because I'm using the NooElec Ham-It-Up upconverter and I wanted to display the frequency at 80 meters, I had to configure a different center frequency and what center frequency would actually be displayed.
+Because I was using the NooElec Ham-It-Up upconverter and I wanted to display the frequency at 80 meters, I had to configure a different center frequency and what center frequency would actually be displayed.
 Why is this.
 The Ham-it-Up uses a 125MHz LO mixer to upconvert to a frequency that the RTL-SDR dongle receives on.
 The RTL-SDT frequency range is 25MHz-1750MHz.
 In order to get the 80 meter 3 MHz signal received, the upconverter mixes the 3 MHz signal with the 125 MHz LO such that the 80 meter signal is now received up at 128 MHz.
 In order for me to serve the SSB portion of the 80 meter band (3.75 - 4.00 MHz), I set the center frequency to 128,880,000 Hz.
 That allows me to cover the majority of the SSB portion of the band.

 For the 3.75 - 4.00 MHz to show up on the spectrum in OpenWebRX, I set the 'show center frequency' to 3,880,000 Hz.
 This allows the software to easily translate the signals received mixed up by 125 Mhz to be shown from 3.75 - 4.00 MHz.
 This is where Andras did a really great job to handle many different types of SDRs.
 Show below are my DSP/RX settings: